tensorflow/models/syntaxnet/README.md

 ## Running a Neurosis model

-Once you successfully built Neurosis, you can start parsing text (in conll format) right away with one of our bundled models, located in the packed under `neurosis/models`.
+Once you successfully built Neurosis, you can start parsing text (in conll format) right away with one of our bundled models, located under `neurosis/models`.

 Edit the text file `neurosis/models/512x512/context` so that the file pattern